taonado/taonado-cash/README.md

 ## FAQs
 - Can I mine as a validator?
 Sure, why not.
 - Do miners need to run anything?
-Nope, all activities take place within the EVM
+Nope, all activities take place within the EVM.
+- Why don't you use the uid-lookup precompile in place of the DepositTracker contract?
+Unfortunately there is no way to set the association through the EVM, defeating it's purpose.
+Since there is now SDK currently any miner/vali would have to use the polkdot web UI which is a blocker - many (if not most) will not have their coldkey in a browser compatible wallet
+Maybe one day :)

 ## 📜 License
 Taonado is MIT licensed.
 See [LICENSE](LICENSE)